Guidelines for All Members & Guests

 Welcome to Out of the Storm (OOTS)

-This web site is intended to provide credible information about Relational Trauma Response (Complex PTSD), raise awareness, contribute to prevention efforts, and join with other organizations in calling for more trauma informed treatment, services and support.
+This web site is intended to provide credible information about Complex Relational Trauma and Complex PTSD, raise awareness, contribute to prevention and intervention efforts, and join with other organizations in calling for more trauma informed treatment, services and support.
+The forum is intended to help those with Complex PTSD to: connect with peers and move out of isolation; give and receive support; and contribute knowledge about the experience of living with and recovering from this injury to mind, spirit and body.

+A recovery focus is encouraged, as is respect for and consideration of others.
 Please note that the forum is intended for survivors only.
 Non-survivors are welcome to read but may not join.

 Disclaimer